larryaasen/dive/dive_ui/example/README.md

 ## TODO - Examples to be created

-1. Example showing how to stream a video mix.
+1. Example showing how to display multiple audio inputs in a list, and select one for the video mix.
 1. Example showing 720p and 1080p videos.
 1. Example showing how to scrub a video forward and backward.
 1. Example showing how to position an image in the mix.